OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ### Register a Worker with an SSH Connection

-To register a worker with an SSH Connection, see the instructions for [configuring an SSH connection](/docs/infrastructure/deployment-targets/ssh-targets/configuring-ssh-connection.md).
+To register a worker with an SSH Connection, see the instructions for configuring [SSH deployment targets](/docs/infrastructure/deployment-targets/ssh-targets/index.md).

 ### Registering Workers with the Tentacle Executable